eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

 1. GitHub authentication screen will pop up.
 Provide **Personal Access Tocken** that you noted earlier and click on **Sign in**.

-    > NOTE!!
-Sometimes an authentication screen might not pop up, instead it might ask you to enter your credentials on Powershell itself.
+    > **NOTE**: Sometimes an authentication screen might not pop up, instead it might ask you to enter your credentials on Powershell itself.

-1. Fill-in your GitHub account with the following credentials to Sign-In from Powershell.
+     > Fill-in your GitHub account with the following credentials to Sign-In from Powershell.

-     - **Username:**   Provide the GitHub Username
+     > - **Username:**   Provide the GitHub Username
-     - **Password:**   Provide the **Personal Acess Tocken** that has been created during the starting of this Exercise
+     > - **Password:**   Provide the **Personal Acess Tocken** that has been created during the starting of this Exercise

 1. On the **Authorize Git Credential Manager** screen select **Authorize GotCredentialManager**.
 This will give your local environment permission to push the code to GitHub.